GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/4_performance/index.typ

 $
 In the Fourier domain, the convolution turns into a simple product and is thus less computationally expensive.
 The cost of computing the forward and inverse Fourier transforms is worth it overall, especially for longer signals.
-The complexity of the naive convolution, operated in the time domain, is $O(L_s times L_"RIR")$ where $L_s$ and $L_"RIR"$ are the respective lengths of the clean speech signal and the #acr("RIR") filter.
+The complexity of the naive convolution, operated in the time domain, is $O(L_s times L_"RIR")$ where $L_s$ and $L_"RIR"$ are the respective lengths of the clean speech signal and the #acr("RIR").
 By contrast, the total complexity of the #acr("FFT")-convolution approach is $O(L log(L))$

 We experiment with a binaural array and four sources randomly placed in a room.
 The reverberation time $T_60$ is set to 500ms.
 The simulator is tasked to render the multichannel audio signal received by each microphone.
-These signals result from the sound emitted by the four sources and the reverberation effects encoded in the #acr("RIR") filters.
+These signals result from the sound emitted by the four sources and the reverberation effects encoded in the #acr("RIR").
 For 100 steps, the sources will load a new speech sample from the _LibriSpeech_ corpus @panayotov_librispeech_2015.
 Each sentence is trimmed to last 6 seconds to enhance reproducibility.
 This experiment is repeated for the two supported #acr("RIR") back-ends.